BramDriesen/rpi-jenkins-tower-light/README.md

 sudo reboot
 ```

+## Light status
+At startup of the scripts all light's and buzzer will be toggled once.

+- Solid
+    - Red: Some builds have failed
+    - Yellow: Some builds are unstable
+    - Green: All builds passed
+- Blinking
+    - Red: An error occurred (connection or authentication)
+    - Yellow: One or more jobs are building

 ## Circuit Board
-The board is created with a few simple components like 220 Ohm resistors, N-MOSFET's and an Adafruit Perma Proto board hat for the Raspberry pi.
+The board is created with a few simple components like 220 Ohm resistors, N-Channel MOSFET's and an Adafruit Perma Proto board HAT for the Raspberry pi.

 Below you will see the component layout in Fritzing as well as the end result.
 I re-created the Perma Proto HAT board in Fritzing to have an accurate image of the component layout.